-- Encourage your students to make an appointment with the Writing Center.
-Through the Writing Center, peer writing tutors assist all writers interested in improving their writing.
-Their tutors are undergraduate and graduate students across disciplines who collaborate with writers to plan, draft, revise, or polish their work.
-UCWbL offers synchronous and asynchronous appointment options. - Note: Your students can indicate on their appointment form if they would like you as their instructor to receive a copy of their appointment letter. - Request an online writing workshop module for your class on a range of writing topics. - Request a Writing Fellows cohort for your course.
+- Note: Your students can indicate on their appointment form if they would like you as their instructor to receive a copy of their appointment letter. - Request an in-class writing workshop or online module for your class on a range of writing topics. - Request a Writing Fellows cohort for your course.
 Each cohort works with the course instructor and students to encourage revision in the writing process for class assignments.
-Please keep in mind that Writing Fellows availability is limited. - Invite your students to join Writers Guild, the UCWbL's writing group for creative writers.
+Please keep in mind that Writing Fellows availability is limited. - Invite your students to join Writers Guild, the Writing Center's writing group for creative writers.

-Contact the UCWbL:
+Contact the Writing Center:

-- condor.depaul.edu/writing One of the features of this site is that you or a student can chat with a Tutor from the bottom right corner of the website. - wcenter@depaul.edu - Lincoln Park: 2320 N. Kenmore Ave., SAC 212, 773-325-4272 - Loop: 25 E. Jackson Blvd., Suite 1600, 312-362-6728
+- depaul.edu/writingcenter (you or a student can Chat with a Tutor from the bottom right corner of the website during open hours.) - writingcenter@depaul.edu - Lincoln Park: 2320 N. Kenmore Ave., SAC 212, 773-325-4272 - Loop: 1 E. Jackson | DePaul Center 10001, 312-362-6728